ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 does not create a conflict, the proxy creates the mapping and responds with a ACK_CLIENT_CID capsule.
 After this point, any packets received by the proxy from the server-facing socket that match the Client Connection ID can to be sent to the client.
-The proxy MUST use tunnelled mode (HTTP Datagram frames) on the correct datagram context for any long header packets.
-The proxy SHOULD forward directly to the client for any matching short header packets, but MAY tunnel them in HTTP Datagram frames.
+The proxy MUST use tunnelled mode (HTTP Datagram frames) for any long header packets.
+The proxy SHOULD forward directly to the client for any matching short header packets once forwarding has been initiated by the client, but the proxy MAY tunnel these packets in HTTP Datagram frames instead.
 If the pair is not unique, or the proxy chooses not to support zero-length Client Connection IDs, the proxy responds with a CLOSE_CLIENT_CID capsule.
-If this occurs on the first request for a given HTTP request, the proxy removes any mapping for that HTTP request.

 When the proxy recieves a REGISTER_SERVER_CID capsule, it is receiving a request to allow the client to forward packets to the target.
 If the pair of